vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 Written against the glTF 2.0 spec.

-## Recommended Extensions
+## Extensions used along with VRMC_vrm

-Since users of VRM are expecting rich 3D model expressions, Using these extensions is recommended along with VRMC_vrm extension:
+VRMC_vrm extension is intended to be used along with these extensions.

 * KHR_materials_unlit
 * KHR_texture_transform